 Import Policy

 It is possible to fulfill some or all of the six electives for the breadth requirement by “importing” courses taken recently at other institutions of equivalent quality.
 However, distribution courses cannot be imported from another institution.
-Important Note: In the case of new PhD students entering without an MS, at most four electives may be imported because at least two electives must be completed at Columbia in order to fulfill the requirements for the “MS along the way“.
+Important Note: In the case of new PhD students entering without an MS, at most four electives should be imported because at least two electives must be completed at Columbia in order to fulfill the requirements for the “MS along the way“.

 Students cannot import multiple courses on the same subject.
 Students cannot apply both an imported course and a Columbia course on the same subject to the ten course requirement.
 If a student takes a Columbia course (or comp exam) equivalent to a course imported by that student, the student forfeits the imported course.